The study is a positive document and recommends developing three sections of the corridor.

 You can support BBIRT Inc by joining our association as a member, group or business.

-Business and group memberships can have their information added to our Business Listing page
+Business and group memberships can have their information added to our Business Listing Directory

-If you do not know any other members to propose you nomination, please send in the form with some information about yourself, and we will be in touch.
+If you do not know any other members to propose your nomination, please include some information about yourself, and we will be in touch.